Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 How therapy works

-It doesn't always feel intuitive to talk to a stranger, but in my experience, having a safe, confidential space to work through what is troubling you with someone trained to listen with empathy and kindness, can be incredibly helpful and freeing.
+I can't promise a magic pill or silver bullet that will erase painful memories and events.
+However, in my experience, having a non-judgmental, safe and confidential space to work through what is troubling you with someone trained to listen in a certain way, can be incredibly helpful and freeing.

-I aim to provide a respectful and non-judgemental space, where you can take the time to explore and reflect on the issue you have brought and work towards a more happier and healthier way of being.
+I aim to provide empathy, kindness and a respectful space, where you can take the time to explore and reflect on the issue you have brought and work towards a more happier and healthier way of being.

-As an experienced and qualified integrative counsellor and psychotherapist, I regard each person as a unique individual and tailor my approach accordingly.
-I draw from a wide range of thinking and techniques and seek to understand the entirety of the person I am working with - thoughts, feelings, emotions, bodily awareness, beliefs and dreams.
+As an integrative therapist, I regard each person as unique and tailor my approach accordingly.
+I draw from a wide range of thinking and techniques and seek to understand the entirety of the person I am working with.
+This might include thoughts, feelings, emotions, bodily awareness, beliefs and dreams.
+I also consider the importance of external factors of the person I work with - their community, culture, social influences and spirituality - if it feels relevant.

 It is important that you take the time to choose the right therapist for you.
 I believe the quality of the relationship is at the very heart of successful therapy.
 With that in mind, I offer an initial meeting with no obligation to continue should you wish.
 It is a chance for me to better understand what it is that you hope to gain from therapy and for you to get a feel for me, how I work, and to ask any questions about the process.
 I will also explain my way of working and policy on confidentiality, cancellations, appointment times and fees.